JMRMEDEV/frontend-course/lesson-2/README.md

 **Important note:**

-The units on a CSS file must be placed together with the value.
+The units on a CSS file must be placed together with the value (no spaces).
 So please do this: `width: 20px` and **do not** this: `width: 20 px`.

 ## Internal CSS

 An internal style sheet may be used if one single HTML page has a unique style.
-The internal style is defined inside the <style> element, inside the head section.
+The internal style is defined within the `<style>` element, inside the `<head>` tag.

 **Example:**